principal investigator, DFG Emmy Noether research group "Modal systems in the historical Slavic languages"

 I want computational methods to become better integrated into basic linguistic research.
 We are experiencing a shift towards greater amounts of available data across all subfields in linguistics, and it is important to keep up with that trend by importing old and developing new techniques for data analysis, computer simulation, and computational modeling.
 In my research, using formal and computational methods has helped many times.
 Through my teaching, I try to help students acquire a wide toolkit of mathematical methods to help in their work.

-In formal semantics, my latest series of works concerns modality.
-I have proposed a new contextualist analysis of epistemic modality, and argued for recognizing new types of modals: symbouletic modals of suggestion, and a "collapse variable-force" modal in Old English.
-I am particularly interested in how modal meanings change over time; how multiply ambiguous modal words function in everyday speech; how the modal systems of languages in contact situations influence each other; and what this all means for treatments of modality within semantics and philosophy of language.
-Aside from modals, I have also worked on the expressive power of backwards-looking operators like "now", de re attitudes, gender presuppositions of anaphoric pronouns, and indefinites.
+My previous work in semantics includes a series of studies on modality: a new contextualist analysis of epistemic modality, and argued for recognizing new types of modals: symbouletic modals of suggestion, and a "collapse variable-force" modal in Old English.
+I have also worked on the expressive power of backwards-looking operators like "now", de re attitudes, gender presuppositions of anaphoric pronouns, and indefinites.

 Sometimes I also do phonology, which led to new results in mathematical Optimality Theory, as well as finding out together with Donca Steriade (using Ukrainian and Russian data) that Base Priority effects also work within inflectional paradigms.